PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-04-10-prestashop-core-weekly-week-14.markdown

  * [2806](https://github.com/PrestaShop/PrestaShop/pull/2806): fix PSCSX-5171 - missing translation in PDF, by AlexEven.

 We're making good progress towards a significant new version, where a lot has been optimized.
-The coming version of PrestaShop will be faster and strong then any you have seen before!
+The coming version of PrestaShop will be faster and stronger than any you have seen before!

 Thank you to the PrestaShop Core developers for making sure the code is always top-notch, and thank you to our super contributors for their non-ending flow of great ideas: PrestaEdit, gskema, wellic, TomasVotruba, natrim, axometeam, dkarvounaris, doekia, and cedricfontaine... and those whose contributions were not merged, too!
 Also, a big thanks to all those who contribute with tickets on the Forge!